Optimal learning of quantum channels in diamond distance: Introduction

 \item \textbf{Isometries and unitaries.} For Kraus-rank-one channels $\Lambda(\rho) = V \rho V^\dagger$ with $V : \mathbb C^{d_{\mathrm{in}}} \to \mathbb C^{d_{\mathrm{out}}}$ an isometry, we obtain (to the best of our knowledge) the first explicit tomography scheme with query-complexity guarantees $N = O(d_{\mathrm{in}} d_{\mathrm{out}} / \varepsilon^{2})$ for learning arbitrary isometries in diamond distance.
-Recent lower bounds show that Heisenberg scaling $1/\varepsilon$ is impossible for generic isometries, in sharp contrast with the unitary case~\cite{ISOMEyoshida2025quantumadvantagestorageretrieval}, so the $1/\varepsilon^{2}$ dependence is also optimal in this setting (in particular, they also include state-preparation channels).
+A recent work~\cite{ISOMEyoshida2025quantumadvantagestorageretrieval} proves a lower bound $\widetilde{\Omega}(d_{\mathrm{in}}d_{\mathrm{out}}/\varepsilon^2)$ for generic isometries, so our obtained scaling is tight up to logarithmic factors.
 For unitary channels ($d_{\mathrm{in}} = d_{\mathrm{out}} = d$), combining our Choi-state-based learner with the boosting scheme of Ref.~\cite{HaahKothariODonnellTang2023} further yields $N = \Theta(d^{2} / \varepsilon)$, achieving Heisenberg scaling in the accuracy parameter while preserving the optimal $d^{2}$ dimensional dependence.
 We also remark that in the isometric/unitary case the Choi state is already pure, so the purification step in our general construction is not needed; one can instead apply directly a sample-optimal pure-state tomography algorithm such as the projected least-squares scheme of Ref.~\cite{GutaKahnKuengTropp2020}, which uses only single-copy measurements.
 In particular, no coherent operations between Choi-state copies are required in this setting -- the Choi states can be prepared and measured sequentially.